MerijnHendriks/VSCodeLLVM/docs/windows.md

 ## FAQ

-### Why do I need to install MSVC?
+### Why do I need to install MSVC besides clang?

 MSVC contains `msvcrt.lib`, `oldnames.lib` as well as some required headers which sadly don't ship with the Windows 10 SDK.
-You could use MinGW instead during linking, but I judged that MSVC compatibility is more important.
+You could use MinGW instead during linking, but I judged that MSVC compatibility is more important as most Windows libraries compile using MSVC.